scottbedard/twister/README.md

 [![Bundle size](https://img.shields.io/bundlephobia/minzip/@bedard/twister)](https://bundlephobia.com/result?p=@bedard/twister)
 [![License](https://img.shields.io/github/license/scottbedard/twister?color=blue)](https://github.com/scottbedard/twister/blob/master/LICENSE)

-Twister is a collection of standards and classes useful for modeling [twisty puzzles](https://en.wikipedia.org/wiki/Combination_puzzle).
+Twister is a library for modeling the state of twisty puzzles.
+To see how it works, [check out the sandbox app](https://scottbedard-twister.netlify.app/).

 > **Warning:** This is a work in progress, and is not ready for production use.
 Changes may happen at any time.

 ## Installation

-The preferred way to install this library is via NPM.
-This is preferred because it allows for tree-shaking of unused puzzles.
+The recommended way to install is through NPM.

 ```bash
 npm install @bedard/twister
 ```

-Alternatively, you can access this library via a CDN.
-When using this method, the library will be exposed globally as `Twister`.
+Alternatively, you can use the CDN.
+When using the CDN, the library will be exposed globally as `Twister`.

 ```html
 <script src="https://unpkg.com/@bedard/twister"></script>